matt-42/silicon/_docs/0welcome.md

 ```

 Procedures can take any number of middlewares in any order.
 The
-framework takes care of instantiating and passing the middleware to
+framework takes care of instantiating and passing the middlewares to
 the procedure in the right order.
 If an instantiation fails, Silicon
 does not call the procedure and send an error to the client.